-This next group is full of colors used to describe someone’s hair color.
-Which of these describes you?
+This next group is full of colors used to describe someone’s hair color in Portuguese:

-Note: Someone who, in English, would be described as having gray hair, is frequently described in Portuguese as having cabelo branco.
+Note: Someone who, in English, would be described as having white hair, is frequently described in Portuguese as having cabelo branco .
 This description stands even if the person’s hair isn’t bright white.

 Except for branco, all of these words for hair color can also be used as nouns, such as:

-Ela é uma loira — She is a blonde
+Ela é uma loira — She is blond (Literally: she is a blond)

 For branco, you’d instead say: